Press release archive for 2022

 Diversity within law firms is continuing to slowly improve year-on-year, with smaller firms increasingly more diverse than larger ones.

-Positive results from first ever SQE1 assessment21 January 2022
+Positive results from first ever SQE1 assessment

 The results for the first ever Solicitors Qualifying Examination (SQE) assessment are now available for candidates to access, with 53 per cent passing.

-SRA Board welcomes new members14 January 2022
+SRA Board welcomes new members

 Our Board will welcome two new solicitor members – Lisa Mayhew and Nicola Williams - who take up their roles during 2022.